If you’re a future net buyer of stocks you want to pay as little as possible for the earnings.

 A high share price is not necessarily good.

 Some time ago I used to cheer when my stocks rose to new highs.
 It felt great to count the paper profit but as a long-term investor, this logic is irrational.

 Because the only time you would want the highest possible price is when you sell.
 If you have no plans to sell, it means you either are a future net buyer or just holding your shares.
 Under both scenarios, you would want the share price to not trade above intrinsic value.

 Buybacks are more effective the lower the price is

-This might be a bit counterintuitive for many investors (for me as well), but it makes perfect sense and the logic is simple.
+This might be counterintuitive for many investors (for me as well), but it makes perfect sense and the logic is simple.
 I let Warren Buffett explain: